Responsible Green Marketing

 REACH is the European Union’s chemicals legislation, which entered into force on June 1, 2007, with major requirements, including pre-registration and registration, commencing on June 1, 2008.
 REACH addresses the production and use of chemical substances and their potential impacts on both human health and the environment.
 This affects manufacturers making and/or importing products into Europe.

-Life Technologies performs REACH registrations and notifies the classification and labeling of over 300 substances to the European authorities to ensure a continued supply of these substances to our manufacturing sites and customers in Europe.
+We perform REACH registrations and notify the classification and labeling of over 300 substances to the European authorities to ensure a continued supply of these substances to our manufacturing sites and customers in Europe.

 Globally Harmonized System (GHS)

-Life Technologies is complying with GHS.
+We are complying with GHS.
 We believe this is a tremendous benefit to the world.
-Now everyone understands chemical safety from a uniform platform.
-Our Global Hazard Communication group utilizes an SDS authoring tool that enables Life Technologies to create GHS-compliant SDSs in multiple formats and languages.
+Now everyone can understand chemical safety from a uniform platform.
+Our Global Hazard Communication group utilizes an SDS authoring tool that enables our company to create GHS-compliant SDSs in multiple formats and languages.
 Our pure substance products have been classified to meet EU GHS requirements.

 Restriction of Hazardous Substances (RoHS)